Community

 SOUTH SUBURBAN PARKS AND RECREATION

-May 2023 Events
+May 2025 Events

 www.ssprd.org | 303.798.5131

-Outdoor Pools Open Memorial Day Weekend
+Outdoor Pools Open Memorial Day Weekend - Save with a Splash Pass!

 Make a splash at South Suburban’s four outdoor pools this summer!
 Meet new friends on a summer swim team, enjoy a relaxing day with family, and turn celebrations into unique and fun pool days.
 Ben Franklin, Cook Creek, Harlow, and Holly pools all open Memorial Day weekend.
-Learn more at ssprd.org.
+Learn more at ssprd.org/outdoor-pools.

-Dive into summer with a Splash Pass!
-Enjoy unlimited admission to Harlow, Holly, Franklin and Cook Creek pools all summer long for an affordable price.
-Passes are available for purchase starting May 1 at any South Suburban pools and recreation centers, or at ssprd.org/Passes.
+Enjoy unlimited admission to Harlow, Holly, Franklin, and Cook Creek pools all summer long for an affordable price.
+Passes are available for purchase starting May 1 at any South Suburban pools and recreation centers, or at ssprd.org/splash.

 Upcoming Events